stefanrieken/tmmh/README.md

 On initialization, the user is requested to supply a 'pointer identifying function' ('pif') for each type stored.
 For simple types, suitable pifs are supplied.
 A pif has the following signature:

-	bool pif_name (void * tmmh_data, int n, void ** result);
+	bool pif_name (void * tmmh_data, int n, void *** result);

 The simplest pif, pif_none, just returns false.
 It can be used for strings, integers and other values that do not hold pointers.

-For any other structure, dynamic or static, which holds pointers to other tmmh-allocated values, the pif should fill in the value of the nth pointer and return true, unless there is no nth pointer.
+For any other structure, dynamic or static, which holds pointers to other tmmh-allocated values, the pif should fill in the location of the nth pointer and return true, unless there is no nth pointer.

 The pifs are used both for marking values as reachable during garbage collection and for pointer relocation, e.g. during heap compression or when calling 'reallocate'.

 Using this library
 ------------------